tripl-ai/arc/docs-src/content/tutorial/index.md

 Picking one of the more interesting fields, `lpep_pickup_datetime`, a [timestamp](/metadata/#timestamp) field, we can highlight a few details:

 - the `id` value is a unique identifier for this field (in this case a `string` formatted `uuid`).
-This field can be used to help track changes in the business *intent* of the field, for example if the field changed name from `lpep_pickup_datetime` to just `pickup_datetime` in a subsequent schema it is still the same field as the *intent* has not changed, just the name so the same `id` value should be retained.
+This field can be used to help track changes in the business *intent* of the field, for example if the field changed name from `lpep_pickup_datetime` to just `pickup_datetime` in a subsequent schema it is still the same field as the *intent* has not changed, just the name so the same `id` value should be the same.
 - the `formatters` key specifies an `array` rather than a simple `string`.
 This is because real world data often has multiple date/datetime formats used in a single column.
 By defining an `array` Arc will try to apply each of the formats specified in sequence and only fail if *none* of the formatters can be successfully applied.
 - a mandatory `timezoneId` must be specified.
 This is because if you work with datetime enough you will find that the only way to reliably work with dates and times across systems is to convert them all to [Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (UTC) so they can be placed as instantaneous point on a universally continuous timeline.
+Additionally `timezoneId` is specified at a column level meaning that it is possible to have multiple timezones for different columns in the same dataset.
 - the `nullableValues` key also specifies an `array` which allows you to specify multiple values which will be converted to a true `null` when loading.
 If these values are present and the `nullable` key is set to `true` then the job will fail with a clear error message.
 - the description field is saved with the data some formats like when using [ORCLoad](/load/#orcload), [ParquetLoad](/load/#parquetload) or [DeltaLakeLoad](/load/#deltalakeload) into the underlying metadata and will be restored automatically if those files are re-injested by Arc.